KunalxKushwaha/AI-ChatBot/README.md

 ## 🚀 Features

 - 💬 Smart, conversational UI.
-- 🎨 Fully responsive and modern design
+- 🎨 Fully responsive and modern design.
 - 🧠 Typing animation and bot delay for realism
 - 🔁 Scrollable chat container with auto-scroll
 - 🔌 Easily integratable with any backend API (OpenAI, DeepSeek, etc.)